Enterprise-Content-Management/infoarchive-sip-sdk/README.md

 The [OpenText InfoArchive](http://documentum.opentext.com/infoarchive/) SIP SDK is a Java library that makes it quick and easy to create SIPs regardless of what type of data it contains or where that data originates from.
-A SIP (Submission Information Package) is a package consisting of packaging information, metadata (structured data in the form of XML) and optionally a collection of unstructured data files.
+A SIP (_Submission Information Package_) is a package consisting of packaging information, metadata (structured data in the form of XML) and optionally a collection of unstructured data files.

-It has long been perceived by partners and customers that creating SIPs is difficult.
-The IA SIP SDK aims to make the process simpler by allowing a developer to easily and dynamically assembly both the XML file containing the structured data as well as the entire SIP itself.
-This makes it possible to quickly create SIPs from any collection or stream of Plain Old Java Objects regardless of if they represent files, SQL query result sets, emails, tweets, etc.
+The IA SIP SDK aims to make the process of creating SIPs simpler by allowing a developer to dynamically assemble both the XML file containing the structured data as well as the entire SIP itself.
+It's especially easy to create SIPs from any collection or stream of Plain Old Java Objects regardless of if they represent files, SQL query result sets, emails, tweets, etc.

+While the focus of the SIP SDK is on assembling SIPs, you can also use it to ingest those SIPs into InfoArchive and even to configure an InfoArchive holding.

 ## Quick Start